 How To Make The Snowman Hat

 Scrap fleece is used to make the hat for the snowman.
-Follow the directions in the Popcorn Snowman tutorial to make a no sew fleece hat.
+Follow the directions in the Snowman Candy Bar tutorial to make a no sew fleece hat.

 Decorating The Paper Mache Snowman

 After the snowman is dry then let the decorating begin!

 I begin with attaching the nose first as the eyes and mouth are positioned according to the nose!
 Cut the end of the nose to the desired length and leave the end of the toothpick extending from the nose.

 Position the nose and apply gentle pressure to push the nose into the paper mache head.

 Anything goes as to the materials used for the buttons, mouth and eyes.
 I used pebbles painted black the the buttons, mouth and eyes.
 For the buttons I glued stick on jewels.